timokoenig/covid-validator/README.md

 ## Custom Rule Builder

 The custom rule builder allows you to create your own rule set if the available rules do not meet your requirements.
-This feature is currently for experts only because it is quite complicated to interact with.
-Future updates will improve the usability.
+This feature is currently in **BETA** and it might occur problems, so please use it with caution.
+Nevertheless this does not affect the **CovidValidator** with all country and state rules!

-NOTE **Documentation will follow shortly**
+**NOTE** Documentation will follow shortly

 ## Getting Started

+Add the following variables to your _.env_ file:

 ```sh
 NEXT_PUBLIC_CONTACT_NAME=xxx